jamesmstone/vicemergency/README.md

 # vicemergency

-Tracking fire data from https://emergency.vic.gov.au/
+Tracking emergency data from https://emergency.vic.gov.au/

 This repo archives the latest version of https://emergency.vic.gov.au/public/events-geojson.json every twenty minutes, if it has changed.